plotly/raspberrypi/README.md

 import readadc # helper functions to read ADC from the Raspberry Pi
 ```

-initialize some variables with your creditials
+Initialize some variables with your creditials
 ```python
 with open('./config.json') as config_file:
     plotly_user_config = json.load(config_file)